Răzvan Stanca

-Răzvan Marian Stanca (born 18 January 1980) is a Romanian former professional football player who played for teams such as: Sportul Studențesc, Dacia Mioveni, Pandurii Târgu Jiu or Steaua București, among others.
+Răzvan Marian Stanca (born 18 January 1980) is a Romanian former professional footballer who serves as a goalkeeping coach for Romania national under-21 team.

 Career

 Pandurii

 In 2008, Stanca signed a contract with Liga I club, Pandurii Târgu Jiu.
 After 2 years, where he appeared as holder for 45 times, he was remarked and was loaned to Steaua and after to Universitatea Craiova.

 Steaua

 On 7 August 2010, at his Liga I debut for Steaua, against FC Brașov, he was sent off and the opposing team received a penalty kick in the 90th minute, Robert Ilyeș equalized and the match ended 1-1.

 After only 2 months, because Victor Pițurcă coach resigned on round 3 of new season and the new manager no longer need his services, he was sent to the second team.
 Later, he was loaned to Universitatea Craiova, where he arrived after Victor Pițurcă joined the club as the general manager.

 In January 2011, he returned to Steaua.
 He spent here 2 years and appeared as holder 13 times.